GStreamer/gstreamer/Playback+tutorial+1+Playbin+usage.markdown

 # Goal

-We have already worked with the `playbin2` element, which is capable of building a complete playback pipeline without much work on our side.
+We have already worked with the `playbin` element, which is capable of building a complete playback pipeline without much work on our side.
-This tutorial shows how to further customize `playbin2` in case its default values do not suit our particular needs.
+This tutorial shows how to further customize `playbin` in case its default values do not suit our particular needs.

 We will learn: